 • Support for fair and equitable hiring practices

-• Enterprise-grade reporting and analytics
+• Enterprise reporting and analytics

 Pros